hipe/tmx/zerk/doc/issues/050-CLI-table-notes.md

 ## ever-widening vs. reclaiming width :[#here.F]

+(additional relevant comments in code reference this tag.)

 it's up for debate whether we want columns to be ever-widening across pages, or whether we want to allow columns to shrink back down to content (to "reclaim width") from page to page.